PACT-2 (2019 – 2021)

-This project will test the effectiveness of a parent delivered language teaching programme on children’s language skills.
+This project tested the effectiveness of a parent delivered language teaching programme on children’s language skills.

-The project is funded by the Education Endowment Foundation (EEF), a charity that supports research that aims to have a positive impact on children’s learning.
+The project was funded by the Education Endowment Foundation (EEF), a charity that supports research that aims to have a positive impact on children’s learning.

-The EEF provide teachers and education professionals with summaries of research projects with the hope of improving education practice.
+The EEF provides teachers and education professionals with summaries of research projects with the hope of improving education practice.

-The research project is being conducted by The University of Manchester and Durham University.
+The research project was carried out by The University of Manchester and Durham University.

-Dr Kelly Burgoyne and Stephanie Hargreaves at The University of Manchester will be working closely with families and schools to run the project.
+Dr Kelly Burgoyne and Stephanie Hargreaves at The University of Manchester worked closely with families and schools to run the project.

-The project will be evaluated by the research team at Durham University.
-The PACT programme materials have been published by Book Trust.
+The project is being evaluated by the research team at Durham University.
+The PACT programme materials were published by Book Trust.

-We are working with approximately 450 families in the Greater Manchester and Lancashire areas.
+PACT-2 worked with approximately 450 families in the Greater Manchester and Lancashire areas.
 At the start of the project, our families were trained and supported through 47 nursery schools.
-The final stages of the project involves 70 primary schools who we are working closely with to collect data on children’s progress.
+The final stage of the project then involved 70 primary schools who we worked closely with to collect data on children’s progress.

-The aim of this research project is to see whether a parent-delivered early language teaching programme (PACT) helps to boost pre-school children’s spoken language skills.
+The aim of this research project was to see whether a parent-delivered early language teaching programme (PACT) helped to boost pre-school children’s spoken language skills.

-The teaching programme supports parents to use different strategies and activities to support language development in their own home.
-The programme will be evaluated using a randomised controlled trial (RCT).
+The teaching programme supported parents to use different strategies and activities to support language development in their own home.
+The programme is being evaluated using a randomised controlled trial (RCT).

-Within each school, children and their parents have been randomly put into one of two groups.
+Within each school, children and their parents were randomly put into one of two groups.

 One group was given the PACT language programme and was asked to work on the programme at home every weekday (five days a week) for about 20 minutes, for 30 weeks.